mlhartme/stool/main/documentation.md

 * **last-modified-by**
   The user that last changed this stage.

-Note: A system stage is a stage whose directory is placed in `$STOOL_HOME/system`.
-System stages get special treatment in `system-start` and `system-stop` and they are not listed by the Dashboard.

 ### Selected stage and stage indicator

 The selected stage is the stage the current working directory belongs to.
 In other words: your current working directory